jillix/bind-crud/README.md

 - get template requests filter out all roles except the user role
 - callback the data after running non-read operations and server events
 - emit `request.template.callback` event if this is provided (also, don't call the built-in callback)
+- dates are converted using [moment.js](http://momentjs.com/) if this is installed.
+Dates in valid ISO date format (`YYYY-MM-DDThh:mm:ss.MMM`) will be parsed with the `Date` constructor.

 #### `v0.2.14`
 - Fixed wrong behavior when sorting numbers and strings.
 Related to #29.